Montana train derailment report renews calls for automated systems to detect track problems

 “It is unlikely that the track deviations would have been detected through the current track inspection process,” the board concluded in the report released Thursday.
 But "autonomous monitoring systems ... have the ability to monitor track conditions and provide real-time condition monitoring that could be used for early identification and mitigation of unsafe track conditions.”

-BNSF defends its safety record and said it already employs a number of the sensors that the NTSB is recommending.
-Spokeswoman Lena Kent said BNSF inspections meet all federal requirements, and the Fort Worth, Texas-based railroad is committed to timely maintenance, repair and replacement whenever issues or potential issues are detected.
+BNSF defends its safety record and said it already employs a number of the sensors that the NTSB is recommending, but spokeswoman Lena Kent said the Fort Worth, Texas-based railroad will review the report for any additional lessons and ways to improve safety.

 But track problems have long been a safety concern for the NTSB, which can recommend but not mandate changes.
 In a 2021 report on the Joplin derailment, it attributed 592 U.S. derailments over a decade-long timespan to “track geometry,” which includes the distance between the rails and their horizontal and vertical alignment.
 Those issues were the second-leading cause of derailment in 2021.